 - It is believed that taking a dip in the waters of this lake can provide salvation to humans.
 This place exhibits the tradition and rituals of the religious life of Rajasthan.

-- This is supposedly the only place in the world where Lord Brahma is worshipped.
+- This is supposedly the only place in the world where Lord Brahma is worshiped.

 - There are about 55 temples and 52 ghats surrounding them.

 - This pilgrimage spot is known worldwide for the Pushkar fair.
-This is the largest camel fair of Asia besides bathing n the sacred waters.
+This is the largest camel fair of Asia besides bathing and the sacred waters.

 3. Dhebar Lake, Udaipur